-Use Strong Passwords
+1. Use Strong Passwords

 A weak password can leave a potential security gap which hackers can easily exploit.
 To that end, strong passwords should be used for every password required in your PBX.
-In general, a typical system will have passwords for: extension registrations, administration web interface, user web interfaces and voicemails.
-It’s recommended that strong passwords of at least 8 characters, including a mix of upper and lower case along with digits, be applied to wherever possible, and be changed periodically every 2-3 months at most.
+In general, a typical system will have passwords for: extension registrations, administration web interface, user web interfaces, and voicemails.
+It’s recommended that strong passwords of at least 8 characters, including a mix of the upper and lower case along with digits, be applied to wherever possible, and be changed periodically every 2-3 months at most.

-Keep Your PBX Updated
+2. Keep Your PBX Updated

-Separate Voice and Data Traffic
+3. Separate Voice and Data Traffic

 Separating voice and data traffic is commonly recognized as an effective method to counter VoIP security risks.
-For some VoIP ISPs, they provide dedicated SIP trunks that support NGN ports (Next Generation Network), which can separate data, voice and video networks or any combination of the three to form a converged network.
-But in case you lack the access of it, setting up VLAN (Virtual Local Networks) on the PBX can be an alternative.
+For some VoIP ISPs, they provide dedicated SIP trunks that support NGN ports (Next Generation Network), which can separate data networks, voice networks and video networks or any combination of the three to form a converged network.
+But in case you lack the access of it, setting up VLAN (Virtual Local Networks) on your PBX system can be an alternative.

-Avoid Port Forwarding
+4. Avoid Port Forwarding

-Secure the Trunks on PBX
+5. Secure the Trunks on PBX

 - Set up outbound route permission: your employees perform different tasks in your company, and not all of them need to make long-distance or international calls.
 Considering setting different outbound routes for different trunks: local, long-distance and international, and assign outbound route permission only to the users that require the use of it.
-A limited access would bring a securer system.
+Limited access would bring a securer system.

 - Disallow anonymous incoming calls: the unknown calls may be charged to the bill of your trunks.
 Attackers can dial into a PBX system with anonymous numbers, then use the functionality of the PBX to generate an outbound call, and incur call charge.
-To prevent such attack in the first place, you can choose to disallow anonymous incoming calls through advanced SIP setting options of your PBX.
+To prevent such attack in the first place, you can choose to disallow anonymous incoming calls through advanced SIP setting options of your PBX phone system.

 - Configure outbound restriction: if your PBX allows you to limit how many times a user can make outbound calls during a certain time period, remember to configure the settings.
 This will help minimize the losses caused by toll fraud if there is any.

-Block Unauthorized Access with Firewall
+6. Block Unauthorized Access with Firewall

-Firewall rules are pre-configured rules to control and filter traffic that are sent to the PBX.
+Firewall rules are pre-configured rules to control and filter traffic that is sent to the PBX.
 You can create firewall rules on your PBX to filter specific source IP address/domain, ports, MAC address, and block dangerous (or suspicious) access that might contribute to attack fraud or calls loss.
 For example, you can manually add a rule to block untrusted web access with a specific range of IP addresses (IP blacklisting), or define a few Accept Rules, or Whitelists, and drop all the packets and connections from other hosts to ensure system access.

-Make Contingency Plan
+7. Make Contingency Plan

 Though anti-hacking measures can be taken to best protected your phone system, there is no absolute safety.
 If an attacker successfully infiltrated your PBX or forced your PBX to fail, you should have a contingency plan.
 Here are 3 tips you can perform.